99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 so it prevents redeployment every time.
 - A common use is defining to which Lambda function it points and when you deploy V2 change a % of traffic to the new one changing the Stage Var.
 (Canary Deployment)
 - Also used to implement and run different versions for testing purposes ex: alpha .tutorialsdojo .com endpoint and beta release through the beta .tutorialsdojo .com endpoint
+- You can also use stage variables to pass configuration parameters to a Lambda function through your mapping templates

 Integration types:
 - Mock: API Gateway returns a response without sending the request to the backend